isomerpages/moe-farrerparkpri/_for-parents-and-students/Student MIMS account/Reset MIMS account.md

   </style>

   <h2>How to Reset a Locked MIMS Account</h2>
+	<p>The online request form is open from Monday to Friday.&nbsp; Requests submitted over the weekend or on public holidays will only be processed on the next school day.&nbsp;During the school holidays, requests will only be processed during the first and last week of the holiday period.&nbsp;Please note that account reset requests will take 1 to 2 working days to be processed.
+</p><div class="note">
+<strong>Default temporary password will be set as:&nbsp; 2026Fpps2026XX&nbsp; (XX refers to your class index number.)<br>For example, if my class index number is 7, my temporary password will be 2026Fpps202607.</strong></div><p></p>

-  <p>Follow the steps below to reset a locked MIMS account:</p>
+  <p><strong>Follow the steps below to reset a locked MIMS account:</strong></p>

   <ol>
     <li>
-      Reports a locked MIMS account using this link:
+      Report a locked MIMS account using this link:
       <a target="_blank" href="https://go.gov.sg/fppsmimsreset">https://go.gov.sg/fppsmimsreset</a>.
     </li>
     <li>